-- Overall, we rate Americans for Prosperity a borderline Questionable Right Biased source due to advocacy for right leaning libertarian policy and numerous failed fact checks.
-We also rate them Mixed for factual reporting due to a significant number of failed campaign ad fact checks.
+- Overall, we rate Americans for Prosperity a borderline Questionable Right Biased source due to advocacy for right-leaning libertarian policy and numerous failed fact checks.
+We also rate them Mixed for factual reporting due to many failed campaign ad fact checks.

 Factual Reporting: MIXED

 Americans for Prosperity (AFP), founded in 2004, is a libertarian/conservative political advocacy group in the United States and is considered a major force behind the tea party movement.
-According to Factcheck.org “Founded by billionaire businessman and conservative/libertarian political activist David Koch, Americans for Prosperity has emerged as one of the most influential conservative issue advocacy groups on the national and state political scene.
-The current President is Tim Phillips.
+According to Factcheck.org, “Founded by billionaire businessman and conservative/libertarian political activist David Koch, Americans for Prosperity has emerged as one of the most influential conservative issue advocacy groups on the national and state political scene.

 Funded by / Ownership

 Americans for Prosperity is registered under the IRS code as a 501(c)(4).
-As such, it is not required, nor does it, disclose its donors.
-It is allowed to advocate for political issues, but cannot solicit votes for a specific candidate.
+As such, it is not required, nor does it disclose its donors.
+It can advocate for political issues but cannot solicit votes for a specific candidate.
 Its sister organization, Americans for Prosperity Foundation, is a 501(c)(3), a designation that allows donations to be tax-deductible but has restrictions on political activity.
-Due to their 501(c)(4) status most donors are unknown (dark money).
-According to Open Secrets AFP has donated/supported Republicans 99% of the time.
+Due to their 501(c)(4) status, most donors are unknown (dark money).
+According to Open Secrets, AFP has donated/supported Republicans 99% of the time.

 Analysis / Bias

-The Americans for Prosperity website features sections such as “Latest Actions”, which highlights their advocacy.
-There is also a section called “Our Focus”, which highlights news by AFP such as this: NEW REPORT: The Right Way to Stop Government Shutdowns and Budgeting by Crisis.
-Finally, they offer a section called “Newsroom”, which publishes right leaning news stories such as this: Congress, stop budgeting by crisis.
+The Americans for Prosperity website features sections such as “Latest Actions,” highlighting their advocacy.
+There is also a section called “Our Focus,” which highlights news by AFP such as this: NEW REPORT: The Right Way to Stop Government Shutdowns and Budgeting by Crisis.
+Finally, they offer a section called “Newsroom,” which publishes right-leaning news stories such as this: Congress, stop budgeting by crisis.
 This story is properly sourced to Pew Research.